Orthogonal polynomials with periodically modulated recurrence coefficients in the Jordan block case II: Introduction

 The method of asymptotic analysis of generalized eigenvectors is similar to \cite{jordan}.
-However, in the present situation we were forced to find a new proof that the function $|\varphi|$ is positive.
-Previously, by using the convergence of $(\mu'_n : n \in \NN)$, we were able to explicitly compute the value of $|\varphi|$ in terms of $\mu'$.
-Now, we use certain algebraic properties of $\varphi$ together with Theorem~\ref{thm:D}.
-Let us emphasize that the method of subordinacy gives \eqref{eq:128} only, which is weaker information than the continuity of $\mu'$.
-The weakness of the current approach is that, unlike to \cite{jordan}, we do not get a constructive method to approximate the density of $\mu$.
+However, in the present situation we had to find another argument showing positivity of the function $|\varphi_i|$.
+Previously, by using the convergence of densities of the sequence $(\mu_n : n \in \NN)$, we were able to explicitly compute the value of $|\varphi_i|$ in terms of $\mu'$.
+In the present work we use certain algebraic properties of $\varphi_i$ together with Theorem~\ref{thm:D}, see Claim~\ref{clm:4} for details.
+Let us emphasize that the method of subordinacy gives the bound \eqref{eq:128} only, which is weaker than the continuity of $\mu'$.
+The drawback of the current approach compared to \cite{jordan} is that we do not get a constructive method to approximate the density of $\mu$.
+In the forthcoming article~\cite{Zeros}, by linking the asymptotic behavior of zeros of the polynomials $(p_n : n \in \NN_0)$ with the value of \eqref{eq:125}, we managed to prove that, under certain additional hypotheses, the density of the measure $\mu$ for Jacobi matrices satisfying Theorem~\ref{thm:B} is a~continuous positive function on $\Lambda_-$.

-Let us remark that we are aware of a subclass of sequences from Theorem~\ref{thm:A} containing the sequence of Laguerre polynomials, for which we can prove that the approximating measures $(\mu_n : n \in \NN)$ studied in \cite{jordan} are convergent in a weaker sense than uniform convergence of its densities for any compact $K \subset \Lambda_-$.
-Namely, it is convergent in the weak-$*$ topology on $L^p(K, \ud x)$ for any $p \in (1, \infty]$.
-This approach allowed us to prove that $\mu$ is absolutely continuous on $\Lambda_-$ without appealing to subordinacy theory.
-Because of the usage of different techniques this topic is out of the scope of the present article.
-We hope to return to this problem in the future.

 The article is organized as follows: In Section~\ref{sec:2} we fix notation and we formulate basic facts.
-Section~\ref{sec:3} is devoted to the shifted conjugation.
+Section~\ref{sec:3} is devoted to our change of variables.
 In Section~\ref{sec:4} we study spectral properties of $A$ on $\Lambda_+$.
 Next, in Section~\ref{sec:5} we describe uniform diagonalization of transfer matrices on $\Lambda_-$, which is used in the rest of the article.
 The proof of Theorem~\ref{thm:D} is presented in Section~\ref{sec:6}.
 Next, in Section~\ref{sec:7}, we prove Theorem~\ref{thm:C}.
 Section~\ref{sec:8} is devoted to the proof of Theorem~\ref{thm:B}.
 In Section~\ref{sec:9} we study the self-adjointness of $A$.
 The extensions of Theorems \ref{thm:A}--\ref{thm:C} to $\ell^1$-type perturbations is achieved in Section~\ref{sec:10}.
-Finally, in Section~\ref{sec:11}, we present more concrete classes of sequences covered by our results.
+Finally, in Section~\ref{sec:11}, we present more concrete classes of sequences to illustrate results of this article.